Student Seminar for Global Citizenship and Peace

 Application and Selection Process

 Each INU member institution determines the application and selection process for students at their university.
-For more information, contact the international office at the appropriate institution, or contact Dr. Vesna Hart at the INU secretariat.
+For more information, contact the international office at the appropriate institution, or contact the INU Coordinator at the INU secretariat.

 Henry Fong Award